plwai/yes-login/README.md

 # yes-login

-Installation
+Installation V2

-1. Drop the crx file into google chrome extension tab and install.
+1. Open developer mode in extension page.
+2. Drag and drop folder "yes" into the page.

 How to use